 European Medicines Agency, Netherlands

-Marieke De Bruin, PharmD, PhD • Director, Copenhagen Centre for Regulatory Science
+Marieke De Bruin, PharmD, PhD • Scientific Director

-Sini Eskola, MPharm, MSc • Director Regulatory Affairs
+Sini Eskola, MPharm, MS, MSc • Director Regulatory Affairs

-European Federation of Pharmaceutical Industries and Associations (EFPIA), Belgium
+EFPIA - European Federation of Pharmaceutical Industries and Associations, Belgium

 Utrecht University, Netherlands

-Inka Heikkinen, MS, MSc • Associate Director, Global Regulatory Policy
+Inka Heikkinen, MBA, MS, MSc • Director, Global Regulatory Policy

-Anne Morant, PhD, MSc • Regulatory Science Consultant representing H. Lundbeck A/S
+Anne Morant, PhD, MSc • Regulatory Science Specialist, freelance

 Anne Morant Consulting, Denmark